-Nevada criminal background checks contain someone’s entire criminal history including misdemeanors, felonies, and severe driving offenses.
+A Nevada criminal background check contains someone’s entire criminal history including misdemeanors, felonies, and severe driving offenses.
 It will also show sex offenses and any incarcerations including parole or probation sentencing.

 On average 127,434 gun checks annually are being conducted through NICS in California.

 NV requires certain businesses to perform background checks when hiring new employees.
 They insist that employers use their Automated Background Check System (NABS) to conduct searches.
 Employers must get authorization from the applicant first.
 The following types of businesses are required by law to perform background checks: an agency to provide personal care services in the home, an agency to provide nursing in the home, a facility for intermediate care, a facility for skilled nursing, residential facility for groups, homes for individual residential care, long term acute care hospitals, a program of hospice care, nursing pools, a facility for the care of adults during the day, a facility for hospice care, a distinct part skilled nursing of a hospital, a hospital that provides swing-bed services as described in 42 CFR §482.58 , medical facilities such as hospitals that provide residential services to children, facility for the treatment of abuse of alcohol or drugs that provide residential services to children, psychiatric residential treatment facilities, psychiatric hospitals that provide inpatient or residential services to children, community health worker pool, peer support recovery organization, employment agencies that contract with persons to provide non-medical services related to elderly persons or persons with disabilities in the home.